 If you have any trophies from previous years please return on the day and hand them to Steve Mayer the tournaments officer.

-The round to be shot at the club champs is one of the items that will be decided by popular vote and of course the officers for the committee will also be proposed and voted on.
+The round to be shot at the club champs is also one of the items that will be decided by popular vote.

 Secretary (senior club)